Public electricity supplier: South Wales Electricity

 Formerly the South Wales Electricity Board, later known as SWALEC.
 The business was purchased by Welsh Water in 1996, but the company formed as a result - Hyder plc - soon encountered serious financial difficulties which led to its break-up.

 The electricity retail business was initially sold to British Energy in June 1999 and then again in 2000 to Scottish and Southern Energy (SSE plc).
 During 2020, SSE's retail business was sold to Ovo Energy.

 The distribution network was ultimately acquired by Western Power Distribution during September 2000.

 South Western Electricity

 Formerly the South Western Electricity Board, it was acquired by London Electricity (owned by EDF) in 1999.
 The distribution business is part of Western Power Distribution and the retail business is part of EDF Energy.

 Southern Electric

 Formerly the Southern Electricity Board, the company merged with Scottish Hydro-Electric plc to form Scottish & Southern Energy in 1998.

 During 2020, SSE's retail business was sold to Ovo Energy.
 The distribution network remains part of SSE plc and now trades under the name Scottish and Southern Electricity Networks.

 Yorkshire Electricity

 Formerly the Yorkshire Electricity Board.
 Sold to Innogy (now npower) in 2001, and to the German utility RWE the following year.
 Now RWE npower, but most domestic marketing is under the npower brand.
+The electricity distribution business is operated by Northern Powergrid, a subsidiary of Berkshire Hathaway Energy.